 cost of generating hazardous waste streams and the challenge of regenerating the parent boron compounds at scale.
 Similarly, ammonia cracking yields high-purity hydrogen but requires nickel-based catalysts and temperatures exceeding 600 °C, limiting its appeal for distributed applications.

-All in all, the vision of powdered hydrogen carriers as simple, scalable, and sustainable energy currencies is inching closer to reality.
+At the end of the day, the vision of powdered hydrogen carriers as simple, scalable, and sustainable energy currencies is inching closer to reality.
 Each candidate—from magnesium hydride to semiconductor powders to chemical hydrides—carries distinct advantages and obstacles, yet collectively they illustrate a broader truth: the future of hydrogen economies will be built on hybrid architectures that make use of the strengths of multiple pathways.
 Success will hinge on our ability to harmonize materials innovation with pragmatic engineering, transforming promising laboratory demonstrations into resilient, large-scale energy ecosystems.